chtwilfer/chtwilfer/README.md

 I'm currently looking for a business & network contacts 👯!

 ### 🗺 Location
-I hometown is in the north of Germany.
+My hometown is in the north of Germany.
 Near the Netherlands and the North Sea.
 At the moment I prefer remote work, but in the future I can imagine being on the road again for 3 days a week.

 ***